Gpa To N M 2

 Case Study 1: The Architect

 Sarah, a high-achieving architecture student with a 4.0 GPA, is offered a position at a renowned firm after graduation.
-Because of her academic record, she is offered a larger, more prestigious office space within the firm – perhaps 50 nm² compared to a junior architect with a lower GPA, who might have a smaller, shared workspace of 15 nm².
+Worth adding: because of her academic record, she is offered a larger, more prestigious office space within the firm – perhaps 50 nm² compared to a junior architect with a lower GPA, who might have a smaller, shared workspace of 15 nm².
 The difference in workspace reflects the difference in perceived value and professional standing based on her academic record.

 Case Study 2: The Surgeon

 Dr. David, a surgeon with a stellar GPA throughout medical school and residency, secures a position at a prestigious hospital.
-He is assigned an operating room equipped with cutting-edge technology and ample space (around 100 nm²) compared to a colleague with a lower GPA who might work in a smaller, older operating room (perhaps 60 nm²).
+He is assigned an operating room equipped with current technology and ample space (around 100 nm²) compared to a colleague with a lower GPA who might work in a smaller, older operating room (perhaps 60 nm²).
 The difference in space and equipment availability reflect the career opportunities and resources associated with a higher academic achievement.

 Case Study 3: The Data Scientist